MSILycanthropy/lycan_ui/README.md

 Yep, copy and paste.
 Inspired by [shadcn/ui](https://ui.shadcn.com/docs), CogUI just gives you the code.

 The worst part about interacting with any UI framework is when you need to customize their designs or funcitonality.
-If you're designs change outside the scope of what they were initially designed with it can become _impossible_ to do what your app needs.

-But, with CogUI, you have all the code, so you can just modify it to your hearts content.
+If you need to do something that is outside what the component was originally designed for, you normally.. just can't.
+Not to mention overriding their provided CSS is normally hellish.

 CogUI provides sensible defaults for styles and functionality.
-But go crazy with it, it's _your_ code.
+It's designed to grow with your app.
+Start with the default functionality and styling, and then when you need to expand or change anything, you can.

 ## Installation
 Add this line to your application's Gemfile: